SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

   discriminating.
 But a closer look said men and women were subjecting themselves to different levels of scrutiny, and the effect went away.

-People feel strongly about sex discrimination, and for good reason.
+People feel strongly about sex discrimination, and for excellent reasons.
 But if you don't look at the details, you'll see discrimination where there is none&hellip; and miss it where it really is.
 Neither mistake serves the interest of fairness.